qbaka/qbaka-angular/README.md

 qbaka.angular = function (app, apiKey);
 ```
 * _app_ This function initialize qbaka with your app module (returned by angular.module function) and
-* _apiKey_ API key from qbaka, 32-hexadecimal code from your snippet provided by Qbaka service
+* _apiKey_ API key from qbaka, 128-bit hexadecimal code from your snippet provided by Qbaka service

 Sample
 ----